Rub21/osm-obj-counter/readme.md

 osmstatus <PBF file> --config <Config file> --format <Format output>
 ```

-By default the output format is in json, is you want you can set it as: `--format csv`
+By default, the output format is in json, is you want you can set it as: `--format csv`

 E.g

 ```
 osmstatus peru.pbf --config config.json > output.json